Anne Godfrey-Smith: Honours and recognition

 Godfrey-Smith was awarded the British Empire Medal in the 1980 New Year Honours "for service to theatre".
 She was ACT Citizen of the Year in 1994, while in the 2005 Australia Day Honours she was recognised with the Medal of the Order of Australia "for service to the arts, particularly through a range of theatre, literary and cultural organisations".

 Death and legacy

 Godfrey-Smith died in Narrabundah on 15 June 2011.
-She was survived by her two sons.
+She was survived by her two sons, Anthony ("Tony") Godfrey-Smith and William Grey.

-In recognition of her contribution to the formation and operation of the ACT Writers Centre, the Anne Edgeworth Fellowship for emerging young writers was inaugurated.
-Her papers are held in the National Library of Australia.
+Godfrey-Smith supported and encouraged writers in a variety of genres over many years.
+In 2013 her family established the Anne Edgeworth Trust, which provides a Fellowship in her memory to support emerging writers in the Canberra region.
+The Anne Edgeworth Fellowship has been administered by the ACT Writers Centre, which Godfrey-Smith was actively involved with when it was established in 1994.
+The ACT Writers Centre was renamed MARION in 2022, and continues to collaborate with the Anne Edgeworth Trust in supporting the Fellowship.